tenzir/tenzir/web/docs/understand/language/pipelines.md

 that potentially looks differently.
 This distinction allows VAST to transparently optimize the execution.
 For example, filter predicates may be "pushed down" to reduce the amount of data that flows through a pipeline.
-Such optimizations are common practice in declartive query languages.
+Such optimizations are common practice in declarative query languages.

 ## Syntax

-VAST comes with its own language to define pipelines, geared towards working richly typed, structured event data across multiple schemas.
+VAST comes with its own language to define pipelines, geared towards working with richly typed, structured event data across multiple schemas.
 There exist numerous dataflow languages out there, and drew inspiration from others to
 achieve: